 A Legacy Written in Stone, Steel, and Spirit

-From the skilled hands of an enslaved African master builder to the boardrooms and construction sites led by Black women shaping America’s most visible landmarks, the McKissack legacy reminds us of a fundamental truth: when we were denied access to power, we learned how to build it ourselves.
+From the skilled hands of an enslaved African master builder to the boardrooms and construction sites led by Black Americans shaping the country’s most visible landmarks, the McKissack legacy reminds us of a fundamental truth: when we were denied access to power, we learned how to build it ourselves.

 This is not history frozen in time.